Lorsch Bee Blessing

 The Lorsch Bee Blessing (German: Lorscher Bienensegen) is a bee-keeping prayer intended to bring home honey bees in good health to their hives.
-It is believed to have been written in the 9th century, and was discovered in a manuscript (on fol.
+It is believed to have been written in the 10th century, and was discovered in a manuscript (on fol.
 58r of the Pal. lat.
 220 in the Vatican Library, a copy of the Apocalypse of Paul) from the monastery in Lorsch, Germany, famous for the Lorsch Codex.
-Despite being a Christian prayer written in Old High German, it has remarkable similarities to the Anglo-Saxon and apparently pagan "For a Swarm of Bees" (Old English "wiþ ymbe") magic charm, and may reflect a common pre-Christian Germanic cultural heritage.
+Despite being a Christian prayer written in Old High German, it has remarkable similarities to the Anglo-Saxon and apparently pagan "For a Swarm of Bees" (Old English "wiþ ymbe") magic charm.
+It may reflect a common pre-Christian Germanic cultural heritage.
+It is likely that the text was added to the lower margin of its manuscript to be removed and used as an amulet in an apiary.